 "Bobby?
 Those had better be tears of joy I hear, young man!"

-Edutainment is one of the hardest genres to make... pardon the technical term here... 'not crap'.
-It's rare to see an edutainment game succeed at being either educational or entertainment, never mind a glorious fusion of the two capable of Inspiring Young Minds.
+Edutainment is one of the hardest genres to make—pardon the technical term here—not crap.
+It's rare to see edutainment succeed at being either educational or entertainment, never mind a glorious fusion of the two capable of Inspiring Young Minds.
 Frankly, that's not even usually the point.
 In most cases, the best way is to focus on the game, with mechanics and memorable moments that point in the right direction and encourage learning-by-doing rather than learning-by-being-drowned.

 Unfortunately, that doesn't look convincing enough as an educational experience.
 Multiple choice tests, maths problems, and cartoon characters with names like Professor Calculator on the other hand are basically useless, but make parents feel like they've successfully found some middle-ground where Bobby and his sister Bobbi aren't just frittering away their lives by shooting aliens from Planet Zog.
 Every now and again, a game comes along that finds a decent balance.
 Carmen Sandiego did okay for history and geography.
 The Dr. Brain series was good for problem solving.
-The majority though are insipid pap, as insultingly patronising as they are ineffective, all in the great and honoured tradition of Making Learning Fun - something that has little to do with actually making learning fun.
+The majority though are insipid pap, as insultingly patronising as they are ineffective.

 And that's just when it's teaching facts.
 Morals are a whole other kettle of scorpion piss.